vlasscontreras/php-trainer/README.md

 ]
 ```

-Imagine it's like extracting an slice of 🍕.
+Imagine it's like extracting a slice of 🍕.

 ### Features

 #### Grouped Imports (PHP ^7.0)

-Instead of defining the entire class path, we can group imports of a namespace into one curly brace group.
+Instead of defining the entire classpath, we can group imports of a namespace into one curly brace group.

 ```php
 use Trainer\General\GroupedImports\Types\{